The Bangville Police

-The Bangville Police (also known as Bangville Police) is a 1913 comedy short starring Fred Mace, Mabel Normand and the Keystone Cops.
+The Bangville Police (also known as Bangville Police) is a 1913 American silent comedy short film starring Fred Mace, Mabel Normand and the Keystone Cops.
 The one-reel film, generally regarded as the seminal Keystone Cops short, was directed by Henry Lehrman.

 Plot

-A farmer and his daughter (Mabel Normand) are in the barn.
+A farmer and his daughter are in the barn.
 She is saying she wishes the cow would have a calf.
 Left alone in the house she hears strangers in the barn and calls the police.
 She barricades herself in.
 Her parents return and have to break the door down.
 She thinks it is the robbers.
-Meanwhile, a smoky car brings the police (the Keystone Cops).
+Meanwhile, a smoky car brings the police.
 After misunderstandings are resolved they find a new-born calf in the barn.